Kiran982004/gender-bias-vlm/README.md

 ## Author

 Kiran, B.Sc.
-(Hons) Computer Science, University of Delhi.
+(Hons) Computer Science, University of Delhi { GRADUATE }

 Presented as a poster at the 1st National Young Scholars' Conference (NYSC 2026), University of Delhi.